ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/overview.md

 ### Cookie and Consent Management

 ExpressionEngine Pro adds the ability to override cookie values and their lifetime, easily list cookies used by the site on the front-end (or in dashboard widget), and export a list of consents.

+### Two-Factor Authentication

+ExpressionEngine Pro adds the ability to add protection to Control Panel and front-end pages by adding autentication with a second factor using 2FA app like Google Authenticator, Microsoft Authenticator or Authy.